 II.
 EVENT PLANNING LGE leaders shall meet with the Director or his designee at least 45 days prior to the event to review preliminary event plans, determine activity locations in the park, and confirm all operational details.
 A second meeting 7-10 days prior to

 the event may also be scheduled.
 Provisions for rain should be made by the sponsoring group with regard to all event

 operations (parking areas, activities, food service, etc.).
 CRPR must approve event details in advance.
-Any tent over 200 sq. ft. also requires a permit from the Centre Region Code Agency.
+Any tent over 200 sq. ft. also requires a permit and inspection from the Centre Region Code Agency.

 assign staff for park maintenance before, during, and after the event (for trash collection, restroom maintenance, special